 The Company's foreign currency risk arises primarily from the purchases of specialized goods and services in US dollars.
 While not significant, fluctuations in the exchange rate between the Canadian and US dollars result in cost escalation.
-Gamehost mitigates foreign currency risk by purchasing US dollars when unfavourable exchange rates are expected.
+The Company mitigates foreign currency risk by purchasing US dollars when deterioration in exchange rates is expected.
 US currency is held in US dollar denominated bank accounts for this purpose.